salesforce/speech-datasets/README.md

   tokenize the text.
 The indices in `token_list` override those in `spmodel`.
 If the token `token_list` prepared by Stage 7 of our script is used, tokens 0 and 1 will be `<blank>` and `<unk>` respectively, and the final token will be `<sos/eos>`.
 If `token_list` is not used, tokens 0, 1, and 2 will be `<unk>`, `<s>`, and `</s>` respectively.
+  By default, we will search the directory containing `spmodel` for the file `tokens.txt` and use it if found.

 The `speech_datasets.SpeechDataLoader` class inherits from `torch.utils.data.DataLoader`, and it implements `__len__` and `__iter__` methods.
 To change the random seed used to order the data fetched, one should call